ResearchComputing/Documentation/docs/access/amc-access.md

 You will be prompted to enter your passphrase if you set one during key generation.

-Once you are logged in, you will see the CURC Message of the Day and your prompt will change to `<username>@login-ci[1-2]`.
+c) Once you are logged in, you will see the CURC Message of the Day and your prompt will change to `<username>@login-ci[1-2]`.
 The Message of the Day contains important information and reminders about CURC systems, so please take time to read this on regular basis.
 <br>

 ![](./amc-access-images/loginprompt_motd.png)